mariusz-schimke/GiGraph/README.md

 ### Edge

 Edges **connect two nodes** by referring to their identifiers.
 Edges may also **connect two subgraphs** or **a single node with a subgraph** (or the other way round).
 In both these cases such connection is interpreted as a many-to-many or a one-to-many connection respectively, between the nodes within the subgraphs or between the single node, and the nodes in the subgraph.

+It supports customizing which side and/or cell (when records are used) of the node the head and tail of the edge is attached to.

 ```c#
 myGraph.Edges.Add("MyNodeId1", "MyNodeId2");